officialnico/py-tutorial/README.md

 ## How to get arguments from the terminal (command line):

 ### What are arguments?
-Arguments are what you passing to functions in the () for example
+Arguments are what you passing to functions in the parentheses ():
 `print(arg1)`
 or more generically
 `function(arg1,arg2,arg3)`